dogmatiq/ferrite/internal/markdownmode/testdata/markdown/goal.md

 # Environment Variables

-This document describes the environment variables used by `binary-name`.
-It is generated automatically by [dogmatiq/ferrite].
+This document describes the environment variables used by `markdownmode.test`.

+It is generated automatically by inspecting the specifications of variables consumed via [dogmatiq/ferrite].
+The application may consume other undocumented or undiscoverable environment variables.

 ## Index